kartikarora/Potato-Library/README.md

 * Utils() - Utility methods to check Internet connection, Bluetooth connection, get Battery level etc.
 * Notifications() - Create a notification with or without sound
 * Preferences() - Store and Retrieve data to/from `SharedPreferences` easily
-* Intents() - Create Intents for email, call and browser with ease
+* Intents() - Create Intents for email, call,sms and browser with ease

 ### Permissions